This Is The Most Awkward Red Carpet Of All Time

 My favorite #MTVAwards thing is when Shay Mitchell doesn't realize the cameras are still on.
 "I just fucked up that last teleprompter."— Hannah Orenstein (@hannahorens) May 7, 2017

 Look, we get it: Storming rain, technology out of whack.
 We're with ya, Shay.
-Just we wish it weren't so entertaining at the same time.
+We just wish it weren't so entertaining at the same time.

 lol, did they mean to make Shay Mitchell do that "Movie of the Year" bit twice? #MTVAwards— Olivia Truffaut-Wong (@iWatchiAm) May 7, 2017